A Complete Guide to Mostar

 Where to Stay in Mostar

-This trip was a backpacking one, so I stayed in hostels for my entire route through Hungary, Serbia, Bosnia and Herzegovina and into Croatia.
-I was surprised at how many hostels there are in Mostar, and many with really high ratings on HostelWorld.
+This trip was a backpacking one, so I stayed in hostels for my entire route through HungarySerbiaBosnia and Herzegovina and into Croatia.

-The tour I did around the region to visit the iconic Blagaj, the little village of Počitelj, an abandoned Yugoslav bunker, the view over Mostar from the new Skywalk and the exceptional Kravica Waterfall was also arranged through Hostel Nina.
-I think the tour runs most days; you can book in advance via email and it was just €50 for the whole day.
+I also arranged my tour around the Mostar region through Hostel Nina.
+The tour included the iconic Blagaj, the little village of Počitelj, an abandoned Yugoslav bunker, the view over Mostar from the new Skywalk and the exceptional Kravica Waterfall.
+I think the tour runs most days; you can book in advance via email and costs just €50.

 Where to Eat in Mostar

-The river banks are full of restaurants
+The riverbanks are full of restaurants

 jana meerman mostar bosnia and herzegovina restaurant divan